 Corporate overview

-CBRE Investment Management is a leading global real assets investment management firm with $142.5bn in assets under management as of 30 June 2024, operating in more than 30 offices in 20 countries around the world.
+CBRE Investment Management is a leading global real assets investment management firm with $155.3 billion in assets under management* as of June 30, 2025, operating in 20 countries around the world.
 Through its investor-operator culture, the firm seeks to deliver sustainable investment solutions across real assets categories, geographies, risk profiles and execution formats so that its clients, people and communities thrive.

 Investment principles & strategy

-CBRE Investment Management’s investment philosophy is to deliver superior performance by applying the firm’s knowledge advantage through a disciplined investment process.
-The firm’s investment philosophy is founded on the following principles:
+CBRE Investment Management’s (the “Firm’s”) investment philosophy is to deliver superior performance by applying the Firm’s knowledge advantage through a disciplined investment process.
+The Firm’s investment philosophy is founded on the following principles:

 Risk must be understood before it can be managed